How to Use the Command 'security-checker' (with examples)

 The security-checker

-command is a useful tool for PHP developers to check if their application’s dependencies have any known security vulnerabilities.
-It utilizes the composer.lock
+command is a tool from SensioLabs designed to help PHP developers ensure the security of their applications by checking if their project dependencies contain any known security vulnerabilities.
+It examines the composer.lock

 Code: